 Use insulated tools only and keep metal objects away from the battery.
-DO NOT wear watches, bracelets, necklaces, or other metal objects when working on the battery.
+Do not wear watches, bracelets, necklaces, or other metal objects when working on the battery.
 In case of fire, take necessary firefighting measures immediately.
 Refer to the Material Safety Data Sheet for Mastervolt Lithium-ion batteries, which is available on the website: www.Mastervolt.com.

-The battery area/compartment for the system's Li-lon battery(ies) is designed for the use of non-vented batteries only.
+The battery area/compartment for the system's Li-Ion battery(ies) is designed for the use of non-vented batteries only.

-DO NOT place a battery that requires venting into this area/compartment.
+Do not place a battery that requires venting into this area/compartment.
 Vented batteries can release poisonous and flammable gases.